Who needs to self-isolate

 - Have been in ‘close contact’ with a confirmed case.

-*From 11:59pm Saturday 28 March 2020, every person arriving in Australia from overseas since 14 March is required to enter a 14 day period of self-isolation at their point of arrival into Australia.
+*Every person arriving in Australia from overseas is required to enter a 14 day period of self-isolation at their point of arrival into Australia.

 See Coming to Tasmania for more information on Tasmanian border restrictions and self-isolation requirements.